 - Adjust the alignment of the photo in your email signature and save the changes.

-Your phone number is another significant point of your email signature that allows your recipients to reach out to you instantly.
+Your phone number is another significant point of teacher or student email signature that allows your recipients to reach out to you instantly.
 Every professional specialist must have the source of instant communication.
-With the ubiquitous use of different messaging applications (WhatsApp, Telegram, Signal, etc.), it is quite easy to contact anyone around the world.
+With the ubiquitous use of different messaging applications (WhatsApp, Telegram, Signal, iMessage, RCS, etc.), it is quite easy to contact anyone around the world.
 While noting your phone number in your email signatures, you can also highlight a preferable mean of communication that is connected to your phone number.

-As social media icons, CTA (Call-to-action) banners is a great way to promote your academic activities and achievements in your email signature.
+The same way as social media icons, CTA (Call-to-action) banners is a great way to promote your academic activities and achievements in your student email signature.
 They can provide more attention, engagement from your email recipients.
 On top of that, you can conveniently place a booking link to a meeting with you.

-Here are some tips on how to create effective call to action banners in academic email signatures:
+Here are some tips on how to create effective call to action banners in student email signatures:

+As a student you are interested in promoting your skills for career opportunities.
 The following line might be used to promote your personal brand by adding links to your blog/portfolio/CV or to link to the educational institution’s webpage.
-Adding links to your place of employment in your email signature is a common practice and used in almost every firm in the world.
+Adding links to your educational institution in your student signature is a common practice, it is not only relevant for your potential employers but also beneficial for your school.
 This practice helps to increase traffic to the website and result in potential conversions.

 However, you have to understand that if you want to keep every email signature in a single style you should definitely take advantage of email signature software tools.
-This way you can gain unified control over all email signatures of your department, organization, or the whole university.
+This way you can gain unified control over all email signatures for students and teachers in your educational institution.

-With the help of email signature management tools each and every detail in your email signatures will be precise and accurate.
+With the help of email signature management solutions each and every detail in your email signatures for students and teachers will be precise and accurate.

 Social Media Icons